atweiden/finn/doc/Syntax.md

 --------------------------------------------------------

-To include an external source file in its entirety inside of a Finn source file, use a Sectional Inline outside of a Sectional Block:
+To include an external source file in its entirety inside of a Finn source file, use a Sectional Inline that is unprefaced by a Sectional Block Name qualifier:

 ```sh
 $ cat finn/cities-in-wa/e-through-h.finn